 Bicycles are permitted to be ridden on streets, sidewalks, and in bike lanes throughout the state, except where prohibited by local ordinances.
-Drivers and cyclists alike have a duty to share the road together safely, if there is a bike lane or not.
+Motor vehicle drivers and cyclists alike have a duty to share the road together safely, if there is a designated bike lane or not.
 Cyclists are required to give pedestrians the right of way, whether they’re riding on the road, a bicycle path, or sidewalks.

-Where there is a dedicated bicycle lane, it’s recommended that cyclists use those lanes unless you’re able to keep up with the same speed of the other vehicles on the roadway.
-When the road is too narrow or there is no bike lane, cyclists should stay to the right hand curb or edge of the roadway unless you’re making a left hand turn.
+Where there is a dedicated bicycle lane, it’s recommended that cyclists use those lanes unless you’re able to keep up with the same speed as the other vehicles on the roadway.
+When the road is too narrow or there is no bike lane, cyclists should stay to the right-hand curb or edge of the roadway unless you’re making a left lane turn.